-Corticosteroids: RECOVERY is assessing high dose vs usual care in adults with COVID-19 and hypoxia (ex-UK only).
+Corticosteroids: RECOVERY is assessing the effects of corticosteroids in two different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia; and lower dose dexamethasone in adults with influenza and hypoxia (UK only).

-Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
-Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).13-16 Pathologically, diffuse alveolar damage is found in patients who die from these infections.17 RECOVERY and other randomised trials have now demonstrated the benefit of corticosteroids in hypoxic COVID-19 patients.^{18,19}
+Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including influenza, COVID-19, SARS and MERS.
+Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).11-14 Pathologically, diffuse alveolar damage is found in patients who die from these infections.15